FAQ2020-07-13T15:37:29+00:00

 • Page numbers included, particularly for book-length works

 • .doc, .docx, .rtf file format.
-(PDF is fine too, as a last resort.)
+(PDF will work in some cases too, as a last resort.)

 Getting your file to us